Donja Stubica: Demographics

+Administration

+The current mayor of Donja Stubica is Nikola Gospočić and the Donja Stubica Town Council consists of 13 seats.

 Culture

 The Kajkavijana association promotes the conservation and advancement of the Kajkavian dialect spoken along the Kupa and Sava Rivers and the cultural heritage of the region.
 There is also the Culture and Art Society of Stubica and several sporting clubs.

 Economy

 The outlook for the development of Donja Stubica and its region is in the promotion of small and medium enterprises, trade, and tourism.
 A number of firms known nationwide are located in Donja Stubica, including Metalis, Hidraulika Kurelja, Trgostil, Frassinox, and Perfa.
 The town also hosts 3-star hotel complex Terme Jezerčica with wellness and spa facilities.

+Sports

+The local HPS chapter was called HPD "Medvednica", in renewal in 1937, but liquidated on 20 April 1938.